AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/opt-db-analysis.md

 ### Add Prefixes to Your Data Tables if You Have Multiple Databases

-If you have more than one database connected to MBI, we recommend you add prefixes to your tables to avoid confusion.
+If you have more than one database connected to [!DNL MBI], we recommend you add prefixes to your tables to avoid confusion.
 Prefixes will help you remember where metrics or data dimensions are sourced from.